Vadymbo-here/NULP-PP/COMPLEX/deposits/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the this COMPLEX WORK
+IT'S a one complete task with 4 mini-taskes and with rules which have to be accounted.
+So you should see a final program a this directory, hopefully.

 ## Folder Structure